RedTeamOperations/Red-Infra-Craft/README.md

   Make sure you have [Python](https://www.python.org/) installed in your system.

+- Cloud Provider Access

+  You should have an active account and proper credentials/license for at least one of the following cloud providers:

+  - Amazon Web Services (AWS)
+  - Microsoft Azure
+  - Google Cloud Platform (GCP)

+  This guide assumes you have sufficient permissions to create and manage resources within your chosen cloud environment.

 ## 2. RedInfraCraft Tool Installation
 To acquire the tool, you need to clone this GitHub repository.
 Paste the below command in your terminal.